Bloch Pointe Shoes

 TMT Sonata

-..... yes, there's a lot of choice!
-This just goes to show how many different styles there are to suit each dancer's feet, and Bloch is only one maker of pointe shoes!
+..... yes, there is a lot of choice!
+This just goes to show how many variations of pointe shoes there are designed to suit every dancer's feet.

-Personally, I have only worn the styles Aspiration, Serenade and TMT Axis.
-I found that Aspiration worked the best for me as a student; it was my "safe" shoe because it was supportive, comfortable and sturdy.
+If you have wider feet, then Aspiration may be right for you because they have a broad square box.
+Personally, I have worn the styles Aspiration, Serenade and TMT Axis.
+I found that Aspiration worked the best for me as a student, it always was my "safe" shoe and I knew I could rely on it being comfortable and supportive.

 Searching for the perfect pointe shoe can take years for a dancer to get right.
 It's so important to get a pair that fit correctly.

-A young dancer's feet are constantly changing, growing and adapting to the new shoes.
+A young dancer's feet is constantly changing, growing and adapting to the new shoes.

 return from Bloch Pointe Shoes to Ballet Dancers Guide homepage or alternatively back to Ballet Supplies